ibrahimalkurdi/albert-custom-plugins-ibrahim/README.md

 2- Visual Studio Code installation

-3- Install TODO list plugin https://github.com/fabiospampinato/vscode-todo-plus
+3- Install todo-plus plugin in Visual Studio Code https://github.com/fabiospampinato/vscode-todo-plus

 4- Create new file called **automated-tasks.todo** in a specific location on your machine.